-I’ve finally developed a mental picture of how tokenization/ICO should work for projects which are service-providers and build decentralized platforms.
-The approach is called Equity-Based Token Distribution (EBTD), and can be thought of as an alternative SAFT.
-The explanation of this is rather extensive, so I’ll break it down into sections.
+I’ve finally developed a mental picture of how tokenization/ICO should work for projects that are involved in building decentralized platforms and, upon that, provide certain services.
+The approach is called Equity-Based Token Distribution (EBTD) and can be thought of as an alternative to SAFT.
+The explanation of it is rather extensive, so I’ll break it down into sections.

-- a commodity (the right to acquire a certain level of the service, or a certain amount of the product – regardless of its current price at the moment),
+- a commodity (gives the right to acquire a service (on a certain level), or a certain amount of the product, regardless of its current price at the moment);

-- equity – (a token that gives the right to receive dividends).
+- equity (gives the right to receive dividends).

-These are three obvious examples, but there may well be others – such as a token which represents debt obligations.
-All such tokens are managed independently, offering ways of controlling economic processes with very fine levels of precision.
-(A further indication of how their simplistic recognition as Utility Tokens fails to solve the fundamental problem).
+These were just three of the most obvious examples, but there may well be others, such as the token that represents debt obligations.
+All such tokens are to be managed independently, offering various ways of controlling the economic processes with a quite good level of precision.
+Having them all recognized as Utility Tokens won’t let one solve the fundamental problems.